deanluka/myrepo/README.md

 And voilà, we created Insert and PrintScreen keys out of thin air.

-Regarding mapping PrintScreen to Command-Shift-5 in Mac - that will need Karabiner Complex modifications - we will deal with it in the last chapeter - MS remote desktop - you will see why.
+Regarding mapping PrintScreen to Command-Shift-5 in Mac - that will need Karabiner Complex modifications - we will deal with it in the second last chapter - MS remote desktop - you will see why.

 On another unrelated note, if using Control-X/C/V/O/S/Z/Y/F/A for Cut/Copy/Paste/Open/Save/Undo/Redo/Find and Select All on windows and having to use Command instead on Mac is killing you, you can remap all those shortcuts in native Mac keyboard config.
 The other option is to switch completely Control and Command but we didn't go that route because it would impact Alt-Tab, citrix, remote desktop, unix terminal, ...